etl13/webpage/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a PhD Candidate advised by Dr. Hwanhee Hong in the Duke School of Medicine, Department of Biostatistics & Bioinformatics.
-I am interested in Bayesian hierarchical modeling in the regards to data integration, but more specifically utilized within comparative effectiveness research.
-While I work with combing data sources, the primary goal is to better understand and uncover health disparities that is limited through data availability.
-Simultaneously, I am interested in teaching and ultimately begin able to educate a new generation of statisticians.
+Education:
+ - PhD in Biostatistics Expected May '26; Duke School of Medicine, NC
+ - Post-Bacc.
+Certificate in Mathematics '21; Smith College, MA
+ - BA in Quantitative Economics and Statistical and Data Science '20; Smith College, MA